 What makes Jonathan so famous?
-His extraordinarily long life — he is 190 years old.
+His extraordinarily long life — he is purported to be 190 years old.

-Earlier this year (2022) he made it into the Guinness Book of World Records for the second time.
-Jonathan takes the prize for oldest living tortoise, plus being the “oldest living land vertebrate” — a highly specific category out of necessity for inclusion.
-This grants the 400-year-old sharks finning around Greenland the chance a potential niche category of their own.
+Earlier this year (2022) Jonathan made it into the Guinness Book of World Records for the second time.
+He takes the prize for oldest living tortoise, plus being the “oldest living land vertebrate” — a highly specific category out of necessity for inclusivity.
+This grants the 400-year-old sharks finning around Greenland a potential niche category of their own.

-In my two weeks on Saint Helena I visited Jonathan several times, watching nap under a great tree at the edge of his pasture, being hand-fed, and sunning himself on a clear afternoon.
+In my two weeks on St. Helena I visited Jonathan several times, watching him nap under a great tree at the edge of his pasture, being hand-fed, and sunning himself on a clear afternoon.
 This was September, and the misty rains of winter still held back the sun for much of the day.
-I got a chance to speak with his caretakers Joe Hollins and Teeny Lucy who take responsibility for Jonathan’s weekly feedings as well as keeping an eye on his overall health.
-Joe has been the island vet for more than a decade and he poured out his wealth of knowledge every time we got together.
+I got a chance to speak with his caretakers Joe Hollins and Teeny Lucy, responsible for Jonathan’s weekly feedings as well as keeping an eye on his overall health.
+Joe has been the island vet for over a decade and poured out his wealth of knowledge every time we got together.
 Joe helped paint a more complete picture of the island’s past and present for me.

 Many questions are raised by Jonathan’s longevity.
 Why do tortoises live so long?
 Can cancer researchers learn anything by studying them?
 Is there a consistent way to test a tortoise for how old he/she really is?
 These are some things I’ll be digging in to.